redox-os/website/content/news/this-month-250331.md

 ## Programs

-- Jeremy Soller fixed our `sudo` implementation
+- Jeremy Soller fixed our `sudo` implementation, where the "setuid" bit was lost during package installation
 - Josh Megnauth fixed the Vim compilation, fixed the download link, updated to the version 8.2 and converted the recipe to TOML
 - Josh Megnauth fixed and updated the MPFR library to the 4.2.2 version
 - Josh Megnauth fixed the `libuv` library